Get involved: send your pictures, video, news & views by texting HARINGEY to 80360, or upload here

 Independent inspectors have said the borough’s children’s services need to improve.

-A recently published Ofsted report examining the Haringey Council’s children’s services said they “require improvement”.
+A recent Ofsted report examining Haringey Borough Council’s children’s services department said it “requires improvement”.

-However, “no widespread or serious failures” which leave children “harmed or at serious risk of harm” were found.
+However the education and childcare watchdog found “no widespread or serious failures” which leave children “harmed or at serious risk of harm”.

 Three other London boroughs, Bexley, Barking, and Dagenham and Hounslow, were also told they needed to improve.